-Kevin Bacon joins picket as studio horror stories go viral – strike live
+Russ Tamblyn tells strikers not to ‘sell out like Ronald Reagan did’ – strike live

 ‘No contracts, no peace’: Actors stage demonstration in New York

-Kevin Bacon is the latest A-list star to join the picket lines in support of SAG-AFTRA’s strike against Hollywood production houses.
+It appears that Tom Cruise Zoomed into a June negotiating session to try and urge the Alliance of Motion Picture and Television Producers (AMPTP) to listen to the actors’ union’s concerns over artificial intelligence (AI), according to The Hollywood Reporter.

-Negotiators for the actors union unanimously recommended a strike after talks with the Alliance of Motion Picture and Television Producers (AMPTP) broke down last week.
+Though, he was unsuccessful, as SAG-AFTRA negotiators unanimously recommended a strike after talks with the AMPTP broke down last week.

 Additionally, the Writers Guild of America has been on strike since early May.
-Both groups demand increases in base pay and residuals in the streaming TV era, plus assurances that their work will not be replaced by artificial intelligence (AI).
+Both groups demand increases in base pay and residuals in the streaming TV era, plus assurances that their work will not be replaced by AI.

 Fran Drescher, former star of The Nanny and SAG president, said studios’ responses to the actors’ concerns had been “insulting and disrespectful”.